Humanitarian corridors in Europehumanitarian corridor

 - to counter the deadly business of smugglers and traffickers of men, women and children;

-- to grant persons in 'vulnerable conditions' (e.g. victims of persecution, torture and violence, families with children, single women, the elderly, the sick, people with disabillities) a legal entrance into Italian territory with a humanitarian visa, and subsequently the application of asylum;
+- to grant persons in 'vulnerable conditions' (e.g. victims of persecution, torture and violence, families with children, single women, elderly, the sick, people with disabillities) a legal entrance into European territory with a humanitarian visa, and subsequently the application of asylum;

-- to allow them to enter Italy in a way that is safe for all, also for those who welcome them, because the issuing of humanitarian visas requires necessary checks by the Italian authorities.
+- to allow them to enter Europe in a way that is safe for all, also for those who welcome them, because the issuing of humanitarian visas requires necessary checks by the authorities of the reception State.